SteffenKn/WS2801-PI-web-server/README.md

 ### Post: /led-strip/animation/start

 Executes the provided animation script.
-The animation script must be provided as a string.
+The animation script must be passed as a string.
 The animation script can access the [LED controller](https://github.com/SteffenKn/WS2801-PI/blob/develop/src/index.ts#L44) via `ledController` and the amount of Leds via `ledAmount`.

 - Route /led-strip/set